syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 ## TabGroup creation through mouse interaction

+In DockingManager, new tab group can be created at top, left, right and bottom side in the document area through mouse interaction.
+To enable this functionalities in DockingManager, the `TabSwitchSection` property should be set as `ActiveFiles` for document items and `ActiveToolWindows` for dock items.

+### ActiveFiles mode

 DockAbility of document items can be restricted by setting TabSwitchSection property as `ActiveFiles`.
 Also, user can create TabGroup at desired position in the document area with the help of drag provider like VisualStudio.

-### ActiveFiles mode

-When setting the TabSwitchSection as `ActiveFiles` for document panel, dock ability has been restricted and it always placed as a document window whenever it drag and drop.

 {% tabs %}